SPEECH PATHOLOGY AND AUDIOLOGY (SPPA)

 558-3 AUGMENTATIVE AND ALTERNATIVE COMMUNICATION.
 Evaluation, programming and treatment using augmentative and alternative communication including communication boards, electronic devices, and computers using words, pictures, and symbols with and with out voice output.
 Prerequisites: SPPA 544 and SPPA 545.

-560-2 PROFESSIONAL ISSUES IN SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY.
+560-3 PROFESSIONAL ISSUES IN SPEECH-LANGUAGE PATHOLOGY.
 Seminar addressing ethical and professional issues in speech-language pathology and audiology.
 Includes information related to foundations, policies and procedures in educational and medical settings.

 599-1 to 6 THESIS.
 May be repeated to a maximum of 6 hours.
 Prerequisite: consent of program director.